 ACT for Alexandria (ACT) is a community foundation that supports and encourages nonprofit excellence and strengthens leadership within nonprofits by investing in infrastructure based programs and organizational needs.
-ACT has invested more than $850,000 in capacity building grants to Alexandria nonprofits since 2005.
+Thanks to the generous support of our community, ACT has invested nearly $1 Million Dollars in capacity building grants to Alexandria nonprofits since 2005.

-The Performance Imperative framework and conversations during the Listening & Learning Tour have helped inform the funding priorities for our Capacity Building Grants.
+The Performance Imperative framework has helped inform the funding priorities for our Capacity Building Grants.
 We will be focusing on funding requests for:

 - Strategic Planning

 - Pillar 1 – Courageous, Adaptive Executive and Board Leadership (board coaching, development, governance, recruitment, training, succession planning, etc.)